ebellocchia/bip_utils/README.md

 using the correspondent methods.
 If keys are derived in the wrong level, a *RuntimeError* will be raised.\
 The private and public extended keys can be printed at any level.

+**NOTE**: In case not-hardened private derivation is not supported (e.g. in ed25519 SLIP-0010), all indexes are hardened:

+    m / purpose' / coin_type' / account' / change' / address_index'

 Currently supported coins enumerative: